anywhichway/denodata/README.md

 Until production release all versions will just have a tertiary version number.
 Beta will commence when unit test coverage first exceeds 90%.

+2023-06-26 v0.0.3 (Alpha)
+  - Added unit tests for operators
+  - Pulled operators into index.js and re-exported from there
+  - Corrected issue with table indexes on nested objects
+  - Optimizations for find on object indexes
+  - Updated usage example in documentation to ensure it would execute
+  - Added `autoIndex` option to `db.put`
+  - Enhanced documentation

 2023-06-25 v0.0.2 (Alpha)